The Blackfoot Nation repatriates a dress from the 1890s - ExBulletin

 That's where Ed Kennedy and Running Wolf came into play.

-Kennedy, a community member and contractor for the tribe's new arbor, offered to finance the trip and, since Running Wolf planned to be in Arizona, he would collect the robe.
+Kennedy, community member and entrepreneur new arbor of the tribesoffered to finance the trip, and since Running Wolf planned to be in Arizona, he would collect the dress.

 After the concert, Running Wolf laid the seats flat in her Chevy Equinox rental car so the dress could ride safely in the back during the 1,250-mile trip back to Browning.